With all the health concerns and solutions blasting the airwaves, it’s easy to get confused about what’s good and what isn’t. It’s a catch 22.

 - Avoid processed foods.
 The nutrition is compromised and what’s left might taste good but doesn’t benefit your body.

 - Cut back on those things you know are not healthy.
-Like that donut, extra piece of pizza or Snickers.
+Like that donut, an extra piece of pizza or Snickers.

 - Drink more water.
 Increase how much you drink gradually to 48 ounces a day or six 8-oz glasses.
 Add lemon or fruit slices to make it easier to drink throughout the day.